 This anonymity also gives the teaching staff the possibility to suggest answers without being detected.
 They would typically write persuasive, convincing yet wrong explanations, to see the class reaction.
 This way, students must remain constantly alert and skeptical; no opinion, as cogent and attractive as they might sound, should be accepted as granted.

 A proof of concept was successfully developed.
-Implementation and extensive testing within the Imperial College’s Department of Mechanical Engineering was planned, but it has been postponed due to time constraints.
+Implementation and extensive testing within the Imperial College London’s Department of Mechanical Engineering was planned, but it has been postponed due to time constraints.